 Electric utilities in Maryland post their rates for residential customers on their websites.
 (See the list of electric utility websites in the column at left.)
 To find out about the rates offered by electricity suppliers in your area you will need to contact those suppliers directly.

 For more information on electric company choice, please visit:

 Take your time to check out offers.
-You may receive offers from electricity suppliers through direct mail, telemarketing, advertising, and over the Internet.
+You may receive offers from electricity suppliers through direct mail, telemarketing, advertising, door-to-door salespersons, marketing tables in public locations, and online.
+Do not give an electricity supplier any utility account information, such as your choice ID number, until you are certain you want to enroll with the supplier.
 Read offers carefully and ask the supplier questions.
 You may have to commit to a fixed-term contract when you sign up with an electricity supplier.
 Therefore, be sure you like the terms of the offer.
 Questions to ask a supplier: